pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 6. Verify by connecting to Gemfire Service instance using the GemFire CLI `gfsh`.

-As the app is bound to the service instance (via the declaration in manifest.yml or by running `cf bind`) SBDG was able to interospect the app container to get the connection details to the service instance.
-SBDG then auto configured the app to talk to the service instance.
+As the app is bound to the service instance (via the declaration in manifest.yml or by running `cf bind`) SBDG inspects the app container to get the connection details to the service instance.
+SBDG then autoconfigures the app to talk to the service instance.
 Nothing extra needs to be done to talk to a TLS enabled service instance.

 ## 2. When your app and the service instance are on different foundations (Application Foundation app)